LineageOS/scripts/aosp-merger/README.md

 Special Variables:

-`$platformName` - e.g. `qcom` - These files store tags specific to relevant non-AOSP repositories where upstream repos are reguarly merged, such as CAF/CLO repositories.
+`$platformName` - e.g. `qcom` - These files store tags specific to relevant non-AOSP repositories where upstream repos are regularly merged, such as CAF/CLO repositories.

 * e.g. `qcom` - Stores names of relevant SoC platforms mapped to the tag we currently track for that platform's repositories

 `devices` - This file stores the matrix of devices we currently merge upstream repositories monthly for

-`pixels` - This file stores the matrix of Pixel devices we currently merge upstream AOSP repositories monthly for, which coorelates directly to the current list of Google supported Pixel devices
+`pixels` - This file stores the matrix of Pixel devices we currently merge upstream AOSP repositories monthly for, which correlates directly to the current list of Google supported Pixel devices

 `kernel_repos` - This file stores a matrix of kernel-paths relevant to AOSP devices we currently merge upstream AOSP repositories monthly for